Lewis-Day/FullStackWebApp/README.md

 Paste folder into WSL Ubuntu

 Step 2:
+Ensure drivers for Nvidia graphics card are installed on WSL instance.
-Download and install Nvidia CUDA Toolkit and Nvidia cuDNN in WSL instance
+CUDA and cuDNN toolkits shouldn't be required as Tensorflow CUDA should install everything but if not, download and install Nvidia CUDA Toolkit and Nvidia cuDNN in WSL instance.

 Step 3:
 Download the trained model from this link https://drive.google.com/drive/folders/1FNlq0MzwR_HsqZuA7tAZZddbmfIap9cK?usp=sharing